patriknyfeldt/view-3d-model/README.md

 ### Using `gltf`

 - If you have a model of the format `gltf`, you'll notice that it consists of a number of different items.
 Usually there is a `texture folder` or a number of image files, a `bin` file, a `license.txt` file and a `gltf` file.
-Create a folder in your `models` folder with the name of your model, and add all the content of the `gltf` to this folder.
+Create a folder with the name of your model inside the `models` folder, and add all the contents of the `gltf` file to this folder.

 Your project should look something like this: